CHIA – Collaborative-Hybrid-Instructional-Academics

 Note: Our course material follows a traditional evidence-based model.
 In particular, our Science classes are not taught from a faith-based worldview.
 If you have additional questions about this issue email us direct at email@example.com.

-CHIA was created as an alternative educational format for students seeking a strong academic and supportive educational environment for Middle School and High School students from grades 6th through 12th.
+CHIA was created as an alternative educational format for students seeking a strong academic and supportive educational environment for Elementary, Middle School, and High School students from grades 3rd through 12th.

 CHIA is a hybrid of professional teachers and curriculum in a classroom setting combined with independent home study.
-We seek to provide effective education in a very small classroom setting (10 students max.) for students desiring education in the non-traditional, ‘hybrid’ education model.
+We seek to provide effective education in a very small classroom setting (6 or less) for students desiring education in the non-traditional, ‘hybrid’ education model.
 We believe in the whole well-being of the student and above everything, we strive to be sure that the student loves learning and views the learning experience as a lifelong process and not just a test to pass or a “hoop to jump through”.

 CHIA instructors are comprised of professionals, many of us in the science, medical, and teaching fields, who have worked (and are working) in their profession.
 The majority of our instructors are not only experienced in their field of instruction but also have exhibited a love for mentoring youth and teens.
 We are a school that prides itself on being responsive to the concerns and needs of the parents and students.